Dev Life

 How I Declutter My Digital and Developer Life for 2026

 The result?
-A messy digital life that creates friction.
-This month, I decided to do a major cleanup.
+A messy digital life that makes work slower.
+This month, I decided to do a big cleanup.
 Here is my step-by-step guide to starting 2026 with a clean slate.

-Think of your digital environment as your physical desk.
-If it's covered in old papers and broken tools, it's hard to focus on the new, exciting features you want to build.
+Think of your computer like a physical desk.
+If it is covered in old papers and broken tools, it is hard to focus on new work.

-Action: Use npkill to find and delete them.
+Action: Use a tool called npkill to find and delete them.

 npx npkill

-Just run it and navigate with your arrows to delete the folders you don't need.
+Just run the command and use your keyboard arrows to select and delete the folders you don't need.

 docker system prune -a --volumes

-Practical result: I reclaimed 3.943GB of space in seconds!
+Result: I saved 3.943GB of space in just a few seconds!

-The Pro Tip: Instead of deleting them one by one, use Vercel Bulk Manager by @v_skandan.
-It is the easiest way to clean multiple projects at once.
+Tip: Don't delete them one by one.
+Use the Vercel Bulk Manager tool by @v_skandan.
+It is the fastest way to clean many projects at once.

-We want to find projects not updated since late 2024.
+I looked for projects I haven't updated since late 2024.

 gh repo list --limit 200 --json name,updatedAt,isArchived --template \